dart-archive/www.dartlang.org/src/site/codelabs/server/index.markdown

 * This file allows you to connect your client app to the server, as you will see in [Step 6](#step-six).

-* If you are using Dart Editor, you can update the file listing by right-clicking the package name and choosing **Refresh** from the menu that pops up.

 </div> </div>

 ### <i class="fa fa-anchor"> </i> View the generated RESTful API.